mfem/mfem/CONTRIBUTING.md

 - The reviewers have 3 weeks to evaluate the PR and work with the author to fix issues and implement improvements.
 - During review there should be no force pushes/rewriting history in the branch.
-- After approval, MFEM developers merge the PR manually in the [mfem:next branch](#masternext-workflow).
+- After approval, MFEM developers merge the PR manually in the [mfem:next branch](#mainnext-workflow).
-- After a week of testing in `mfem:next`, the original PR is merged in `mfem:master`.
+- After a week of testing in `mfem:next`, the original PR is merged in `mfem:main`.
 - We use [milestones](https://github.com/mfem/mfem/milestones) to coordinate the work on different PRs toward a release.
 - Don't hesitate to [contact us](#contact-information) if you have any questions.